ministryofjustice/wmt-web/README.md

 ```

 #### Start the web application
-- In IntelliJ create a new configuration by clicking `Edit Configuration` in the dropdown next to the `Run` and `Debug` buttons
+- In Intellij create a new Configuration by clicking `Edit Configuration` in the dropdown next to the `Run` and `Debug` buttons
 - Click the `Add new configuration` button (the button with the `+` sign in the top left)
 - In the resulting list find `npm` in the list and click on it
 - In the resulting form take the defaults and set the following values: